mstfst/spinprizewheel/README.md

 It is not perfect with regards to some styling, and the process to buy more spins doesn't do complete form validation, but it is an example that I think is working well enough for my purposes of getting started with learning Material UI (Material Design) and making this kind of app.

-**NOTE: The CSS-made wheel will only work in [Chrome](https://www.google.com/chrome/) right now.
-I could probably find a solution which would be compatible with other browsers, but I just want something quick and simple to demonstrate this project.
-I may change this in the future.**

 ## Available Scripts